Left Handed Guitars For Beginners – 8 Great Electric Guitars to Get You Started

 Another Superstrat; this one has two humbuckers and one single coil in the middle.
 How this guitar’s pickups are set up gives you many options; by using the 5-way pickup selector switch, you can choose to play through the humbuckers as they are, or split them into single coils.

-The GRG170DXL has great build quality for its price, and is very easy to play, with its comfortable fast neck.
-It’s aimed more at rock/metal players looking to shred, but it’s still quite a versatile guitar and can produce tones suitable for a variety of styles.
+The GRG170DXL has great build quality for its price, and has a comfortable, easy-to-play, fast neck.
+It’s targeted at rock/metal players looking to shred, but it’s still quite a versatile guitar and can produce tones suitable for a variety of styles.

 Check price/availability at: